iranges package

 Parameters:

-with_reverse_map (bool) – Whether to return a map of indices back to the original object.
+with_reverse_map – Whether to return a map of indices back to the original object.
 Defaults to False.

 Returns: